-Tip #1 Book Your Favorite Wedding Vendors As Soon As Possible– There are many Pittsburgh Brides that are already booking up their vendors for 2014.
+Tip #1 Book Your Favorite Wedding Vendors As Soon As Possible– There are many Pittsburgh Brides that are already booking up their Function Venue for 2014.
 Don’t get stuck with your second choice for such an important day.

 Tip #2 Book a Friday or Sunday Wedding To Save On Costs– Many vendors and venues are more likely to give you a discount on price if you are getting married on an “off” day, plus you have a better chance of your venue being available!